Instant 3D print pricing: upload your STL, get a price in seconds. No account, no waiting. Try the free estimator →

 I fix things properly.

 Hark Tech is a one-person workshop in Basingstoke.
-I run it, I do the repairs, I bench-test the kit, and I post it back to you.
+I print your files on demand, repair the kit most shops won’t touch, run every job on my own machines, and post it back to you myself.
 No call-centre, no outsourced “fulfilment”, no being passed between technicians.

 Many years of self-taught hands-on hardware work — consumer electronics, 3D printers, embedded Linux, low-level firmware, and component-level board repair.
 The kind of work most shops won’t touch because it doesn’t scale.